appscode/blog/content/post/kubedb-v2022.10.18/index.md

   healthChecker:
     failureThreshold: 3
 ```

 Lastly, there is a sample externally-managed auth secret.
 This secret is mentioned in the above ProxySQL yaml in the `spec.authSecret.name` section.
 This field is optional if absent the operator will create one itself and patch the name in the yaml.
-Whatever , this auth secret will be used in KubeDB ProxySQL to configure `admin-cluster_username` and `admin-cluster_password` variables.
+In either case, this auth secret will be used in KubeDB ProxySQL to configure `admin-cluster_username` and `admin-cluster_password` variables.
 The secret must contain `username` and `password` key and corresponding data.
 Also the `password` must be alpha-numeric.

 ```yaml
 apiVersion: v1
 kind: Secret